sander/hashtagwiki/wiki/WikiServer.md

 # #WikiServer

-A project to create a lightweight #wiki engine.
+A project to create a lightweight #wiki engine that:

+- uses #Markdown for markup
+- uses #hashtag-s for #ConceptLinking, resulting in “natural #BiDirectionalLink-s”